 - Block 3 examines the acoustical properties of instruments, and explains how they produce the sounds that they make and why they sound so different from one another.

 - The main aim of Block 4 is to develop your recording and editing skills prior to the module’s final assessment project, which involves the recording and editing necessary to produce a mobile phone ringtone.

 The module is presented online and the text is interspersed with musical recordings and video clips.
 Before you begin you'll need to download the relevant software, which is supplied as part of the module’s materials.
 You will also need to buy a small hand-held recording device, if you don’t already own one (no other purchases are required).
 Throughout, there are activities of various sorts – quizzes, listening exercises, recording and software tasks – which help you to engage with the teaching materials.
 You'll be able to interact with other students as you undertake tasks on the module’s online forum.
-We offer two day schools, and your attendance is encouraged, but is not compulsory.
-An online alternative is provided.

 There are no entry requirements for this module, but you are advised to study one or more OU level 1 Arts modules, which will provide you with relevant study and writing skills.
 If you are studying this module as part of either our music degree or diploma we advise that you study Inside music (A224) prior to this module.
 You are not required to have detailed knowledge of either musical notation or mathematics, but some preparation in both will be useful.
 The module website will contain links to relevant materials in these areas.